Short answer

 What is the Social Model of Disability?

-The Social Model says people are disabled by barriers in society, not by their bodies or minds.
+The Social Model says people are disabled by barriers in society including inaccessible buildings, discriminatory attitudes and rigid systems not by their bodies or minds.

 Is the Social Model used in the UK?

 Yes.
-UK equality law aligns closely with the Social Model, especially around reasonable adjustments and access duties.
+UK equality law aligns closely with the Social Model, especially around reasonable adjustments and access duties under the Equality Act 2010.

 Does the Social Model deny impairment?